Self Storage LED Lighting

 1. Get Rid of Inefficient Light Fixtures

-Older storage facilities – those that were built in the 60s – were less consumer-oriented than those available today.
+Older storage facilities – those built in the 60s – were less consumer-oriented than today.
 Most utilized wall-packs, and for light control, each had a spring wound timer.
-The most common traditional light sources for storage units are fluorescents and metal halides.
+The most common traditional lights for storage units are fluorescents and metal halides.

 Metal halide lamps are gas discharge bulbs that discharge an electric arc via a gaseous mix.
-These bulbs utilize halides such as bromides or iodides from metals combined with argon and mercury vapor to produce intense, bright light.
+These bulbs use halides such as bromides or iodides from metals combined with argon and mercury vapor.

-Most of them will actually take fifteen to twenty minutes to attain their optimum operating temperature.
-This means that these lights are often kept on longer than required since they cannot be turned on and off on demand.
+Most of them will actually take fifteen to twenty minutes to meet the greatest operating temperature.
+This means that these lights are often kept on longer than required since they aren't on demand.

-And while metal halides produce bright light, the average metal halide lamp has a life expectancy of 6,000 to 15,000 hours.
-If you integrate light control measures such as dimmers, you may adversely affect their already short lamp lives.
-The interesting thing is that some metal halide lamps cost almost as much as LED self storage unit lights.
+While metal halides produce bright light, the average halide has a life expectancy of 6,000 to 15,000 hours.
+Integrating light controls such as dimmers may affect the already short lamp lives.
+The interesting thing is that some metal halide lamps cost almost as much as LED lights.

-Yet, despite their high cost, you will still need to spend money on replacement bulbs and maintenance as you would with other metal halides.
-Quality LEDs, on the other hand, have a life expectancy of 100,000 hours.
+Yet, despite their high cost, you will still need to spend money on replacement bulbs and maintenance.
+Quality LEDs have a life expectancy of 100,000 hours.
 If they are used for 12 hours each day, they will serve effectively for 10 years or more.

 Metal halide lamps also disperse their light in a multidirectional design.
 Light sent in all parts of self storage units (in a 360-degree arc) is not effective.
 A considerable chunk of this light is lost to the environment and the light is not focused.